open-mmlab/mmdetection/docs/en/user_guides/config.md

     window_size=50,  # Smooth interval of log values by_epoch=True)  # Whether to format logs with epoch type.
 Should be consistent with the train loop's type.

-log_level = 'INFO'  # The level of logging
+log_level = 'INFO'  # The level of logging.
 load_from = None  # Load model checkpoint as a pre-trained model from a given path.
-This will not resume training resume = False  # Whether to resume from the checkpoint defined in `load_from`.
-If `load_from` is None, it will resume the latest checkpoint in the `work_dir`
+This will not resume training. resume = False  # Whether to resume from the checkpoint defined in `load_from`.
+If `load_from` is None, it will resume the latest checkpoint in the `work_dir`.
 ```

 ## Iter-based config